ghumphr/brainuploader/README.md

 In later review sessions, if the user has gotten the flashcard right twice, the user will not see the flashcard for two days.
 If the user has gotten the flashcard right three times, they won't see it for four days, four times eight days, ... following the equation $$\text{Days to  Next Review} = 2^{\text{Times Right in a Row - 1}}$$.
 But if the user gets the flashcard wrong, the times-right-in-a-row counter will be reset to 0, so the card will be scheduled for review immediately, and when it is answered correctly, it will be scheduled again on the very next day.

-In this way, the user will regularly review information that is not yet memorized, while flashcards containing information that is already known will be reviewed infrequently.
+In this way, the user will regularly review information that is not yet memorized, while flashcards containing information that is already known will be reviewed with diminishing frequency.

 # License